About the course

 This is a research degree leading to the award of a DPhil in Physical and Theoretical Chemistry.
 Many training opportunities are available throughout the course, including seminar series throughout the Department of Chemistry and the annual Hinshelwood Lectures, but the focus of the course is the research project.

-The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a particular strength, and current areas of research are listed in further detail below.
+The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a notable strength, and current areas of research are listed in further detail below.

 Current areas of research